erSubhashThapa/100daysofcode/r1-log.md

    nextHandler();
    ```

    Normally, `nextHandler()` is triggered by an event- a click on the next button.
+But here in my test we just call it.

-But `Document.execCommand('copy')`, which is  called inside `copyToClipboard()`, can only be executed as the result of a user action.
+   `copyToClipboard()` is inside of `nextHandler()`.  `Document.execCommand('copy')`, which is  called inside `copyToClipboard()`, can only be executed as the result of a user action.

    Since my test calls `nextHandler()` without replicating a user click on the next button, this function doesn't work when testing.
+There was no user action.

    I wonder if it's possible to write a test that mimics a user action?
 I know that my tests are not really legit unit test.
-But it still seems unsafe for any unit test that's to replicate a user action.
-Because then you could use unit tests in your actual code and do all sorts of unsafe things that browsers normally don't allow.
+But it seems unsafe for any unit test to replicate a user action.
+Because then you could use unit tests in your actual code to do all sorts of unsafe things that browsers normally don't allow.

    ## Done & To Do
    ### Done
-   My code now auto copies the returned array of participants to the clip board.
+   My code now auto-copies the returned array of participants to the clipboard.
 So the user never has to select and copy.

    I cleaned up my code to make it more dry.
-I have a function, `clearLayout(...except)` that clears all children of the main div, except for nodes specified in the paramerters.
+I have a function, `clearLayout(...except)` that clears all children of the main div, except for nodes specified in the parameters.

-   I created a new layout functions, `linkLayout(url)`, that creates a layout with a search link with any url passed.
+   I created a new layout function, `linkLayout(url)`, which creates a layout with a link made from any url passed in to the function.
+We'll use this everytime we create a new twitter search link.

    ### To Do
    - View for inputing array of screennames
      - make sure screennames are not repeated